Adhi0903/Amazon-Clone/README.md

-This is a clone interface of the E-commerce website Amazon
+This is a clone interface of the E-commerce website Amazon<br>
+This is'nt a functioning one but it is only a prototype.